Last week I mentioned that I’d planned a surprise trip for Rob’s birthday. Here’s how it went down:

 9. Get a Montreal Bagel

 Montreal bagels are smaller than New York bagels, have a larger hole in the middle, and are slightly sweeter as they are boiled in honey-sweetened water before baking.
+If you’re interested in learning the process, try a Montreal-style bagel making workshop!

 10. Drink some local brew